Frequently Asked Questions

 In a word, terrific.

-Don’t be fooled into thinking that because you’ll be staying in ‘camps’ that the accommodation is going to be basic; it isn’t.
+Don’t be fooled into thinking that because some of the places we recommend are referred to as ‘camps’ that the accommodation is going to be basic; it isn’t.
 All the camps we use are much more than just comfortable and hospitality and service are first rate.

 You’ll feel so much at home you won’t want to leave.